 Pop Bottle Wind Spinner

-Put kids to work recycling those old empty soda bottles and turning them into fun wind toys.
+Put kids to work recycling those old empty soda bottles and turning them into this fun Pop Bottle Wind Spinner.
 Discarded containers can be turned into hours of crafting fun.

 Colored electrical tape, or labeling tape

 Ball bearing swivel (used for fishing, and can be found by the fishing accessories in any discount store)

 Begin your pop bottle wind spinner by rinsing it out well, and removing all the labels, as best as you can.

 Run lengths of colored electrical tape around the middle of the pop bottle, as shown.
 This will also help cover any of the label that still might be stuck on.

 Measure along the top tape strip with a flexible measuring tape.
 Use a pen or pencil to measure off 3/4 inch sections.

 Using an exacto knife, cut a vertical strip down the length of the pop bottle at each 3/4 inch mark.
 Begin at the top of the tape strip, or about at the point where the pop bottle is straight and not curved from the top.
 Extend the cut all the way to about 2 inches above the bottom.
 You may find it is hard to keep the cut lines straight.
 Take your time and do the best you can.
 If some are curved cuts, you will hardly notice in the final result.